apache/hudi/website/docs/configurations.md

 ---

 > #### hoodie.bulkinsert.sort.mode
 > Sorting modes to use for sorting records for bulk insert.
-This is user when user hoodie.bulkinsert.user.defined.partitioner.classis not configured.
+This is use when user hoodie.bulkinsert.user.defined.partitioner.classis not configured.
 Available values are - GLOBAL_SORT: this ensures best file sizes, with lowest memory overhead at cost of sorting.
 PARTITION_SORT: Strikes a balance by only sorting within a partition, still keeping the memory overhead of writing lowest and best effort file sizing.
 NONE: No sorting.
 Fastest and matches `spark.write.parquet()` in terms of number of files, overheads<br></br>
 > **Default Value**: GLOBAL_SORT (Optional)<br></br>
 > `Config Param: BULK_INSERT_SORT_MODE`<br></br>